Sikh Missionary Society (U.K.)

 (Note: u pronounced oo as in root )

 Any Sikh festival connected with a Guru is referred to as a Gurpurab.
-So, on 27th of November, 2023, the Sikhs worldwide celebrate the 554rd Prakaash Utsav Gurpurab of Guru Nanak, the founder of Sikh theo-political system and the Sikh way of living called Sikhi (not Sikhism.)
+So, on the 15th of November, 2024, the Sikhs worldwide celebrate the 555th Prakaash Utsav Gurpurab of Guru Nanak, the founder of Sikh theo-political system and the Sikh way of living called Sikhi (not Sikhism.)

 Traditionally, the Prakaash Utsav (birthday) of Guru Nanak is celebrated on the full moon day (pooranmaasi) in the Indian month of Katik, which usually falls in the month of November each year.
 However, historians have confirmed that Guru ji was born on 15 April, 1469.